Perceived Stress Scale (PSS)

 The following variables are recorded:

-• PSS_total:Higher scores mean participants feel they have more percieved stress.
+• PSS_total:Higher scores mean participants feel they are experiencing more stress.

-Raw data: 10 questions combined to make 1 variable (percieved stress).
+Raw data: 10 questions combined into 1 variable (perceived stress).
 The variable's score ranges from 10-50.

 Calculation:

-The total score is determined by summing the scores of the questions.
-The Likert scale ranges from 1 ("strongly disagree") to 5 ("strongly agree"), so the average of the scores will also range from 10-50.
+The score is determined by adding the scores of the questions.
+The Likert scale ranges from 1 ("never") to 5 ("very often"), so the sum of the scores will range from 10-50.

 Background